Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. You could easily tell the difference between the two.

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-It’s also an easy to install and very easy to use web browser add-on.
+It’s also very easy to install and very easy to use.

-If the WordPress icon shows up on your browser menu (as the above screen shot shows), then the site uses WordPress.
+If you see the WordPress icon displayed on the browser menu (as the above screenshot shows), then the site has been built with WordPress.

 Go here to learn more: